vhscom/after-dark/README.md

 ## Acknowledgements

 Thanks to Steve Francia for creating Hugo and Bjørn Erik Pedersen for continuing Steve's work.
 Thanks to エゴイスト for creating hackcss.
 Thanks to Dan Klammer for the SVG icons.
-And thanks to Simon Fremaux for groovy 404 page background animation.
+And thanks to Simon Fremaux for the groovy 404 page background animation.

 [1]: https://t.me/joinchat/Iw_6FEhmKL9sPUAukX9jzg
 [Hugo]: https://gohugo.io/